preloader

 Participants can work on academic development goals and GED / post GED academic skills concurrent with Work Adjustment Training, Warehouse Job training or other employment.
 Beacon can also help individuals attending participating accredited Arizona colleges earn credits towards their associate’s degree through the College Credit Pathways program.

-Now offered in Tucson!
-Computer skills are a must for securing a job and making career advancements.
-One of the primary goals of Beacon Group’s Computer Skills Training Center is to empower individuals with a disability through the benefits of modern computer technology.
-We assist individuals who are new to the computer, returning for review, or just needing to update skills.
-Application training is available through three different interactive training portals and features Windows 10, Office 2019, various web browsers and other operating systems.
+Computer skills are vital for securing office-related jobs and making career advancements.
+One of the primary goals of Beacon Group’s Computer Skills Training Center is to empower people with disabilities through the benefits of modern computer technology.
+Application training is available through three different interactive training portals, including the Windows Operating System, Microsoft Office, various web browsers, and other operating systems.
 Beacon’s computer tutorials teach keyboarding techniques to improve speed and accuracy, and focus on using the internet to identify and develop job leads.

 These classes focus on a combination of education and independent living skills for each individual’s success in achieving academic, employment, and personal goals.
 Subjects include, but are not limited to, time management, budgeting, stress management and coping skills, effective communication, conflict management, building self-confident, critical thinking and problem solving, healthy living and analytical skills.